GsDevKit/GsDevKit_seaside31/docs/installation/loadSeasideProject.md

 1. **Start a tODE client**

-   For example, if your tODE client name is *tode1*,
+   For example, if your tODE client name is *tode1*, at the bash command line, execute:

    ```
    startClient tode1